matomo-org/matomo-sdk-ios/README.md

 [PiwikTracker sharedInstance].sessionStart = YES;
 ```

-###Dispatching events
+###Dispatch timer

 The tracker will by default dispatch any pending events every 120 seconds.

 Set the interval to 0 to dispatch events as soon as they are queued.
-If a negative value is used the dispatch timer will never run, a manual dispatch must be used.
+If a negative value is used the dispatch timer will never run, a manual dispatch must be used:

 ```objective-c
 // Switch to manual dispatch